Behavioural-based safety questionnaire.

 a.
 Management, supervisors, and employees.

 b.
-Environment, person, and behavior.
+Environment, person, and behaviour.

 c.
 Engineering controls, work practices, and enforcement.

 d.
-At-risk behaviors, safe behaviors, and safety goals.
+At-risk behaviours, safe behaviours, and safety

 7. How a person feels about his job is an example of:

 a.
-A behavior.
+A behaviour.

 b.
 An attitude.